eas-solutions/TestDebugScript/README.md

 There are several things to be adjusted to make this project working on a developers machine.

 ### 1. References
-Add a Reference to the correct version of DynamicEntities_*.dll.<br>
+Add a Reference to the current version of DynamicEntities_*.dll.<br>
 You find the correct assembly in the "LocalAssemblyCache" folder, typically at this location:<br>
 `c:\Users\<YourUserName>\AppData\Roaming\LB.Net\LeegooBuilder.LAC\<CurrentLeegooBuilderVersion>\<UsedDataBaseName>@<HostName>\Environment\`<br>
 Reference the latest file in this folder wich file matches `DynamicEntities_*.dll`.